infinum/rails-handbook/Workflows/Environment Synchronization.md

 is usually necessary when you need to work in an environment that is as production-like as possible, but you don't have access to production itself, for example:
 * when you need to debug a more complex issue occuring in production
-* when you need data that is as close to production as possible (both when it comes to type and amount) for development and/or testing purposes
+* when you need data that is as close to production as possible (both when it comes to type, relationships, value distribution and amount) for development and/or testing purposes

-Access to production is normally limited in order to protect the private information of users, among other things.
+Access to production data is normally limited in order to ensure end user privacy.
 The same should be ensured once this data is copied to another environment.
 In order to limit the number of developers who have access to raw production data, it would be best if that data was anonymized by someone from the DevOps team before it is given to the developer.
 To achieve this, the Rails team has agreed with